mazebench/pushworld_heuristic/README.md

 # PushWorld Recursive Heuristic

-This repo experiments with a recursive heuristic for Google DeepMind's PushWorld benchmark, that performs better than any classical heuristic previously klnown.
+This repo experiments with a recursive heuristic for Google DeepMind's PushWorld benchmark, that performs better than any classical heuristic previously known.

 ## What is PushWorld?